jasontalon/ecom_simula/README.md

 - **5434** - api
 - **5435** - web

-If your environment is using the said ports, then adjust the port mapping defined in the docker-compose.yml file as desired.
+If your environment is using the abovementioned ports, then adjust the port mapping defined in the docker-compose.yml file as desired.
 ### Installation

  1. Clone the repository.